 Does Facebook sell your data?

 Facebook does not sell user data to outside buyers, such as businesses or advertisers.
 Instead, it uses the data like a master chef would use ingredients – to target advertising and improve services.
 This is done through visual recognition, analyzing likes and shares, and using third-party data firms and apps.

 How does Facebook access your data?

 Apps that you connect through on Facebook, like Uber and Candy Crush, can collect your data if you allow them to.
-Most people allow third-party apps to link with their Facebook profile because of the convenience.
+Most people allow third-party apps and sites to link with their Facebook profile because of the convenience.

 By signing in through Facebook, you only have to remember one password.
 But it is important to review what these third-party apps want access to.
 They could potentially be able to see your personal preferences and friend networks.
-It is now possible to delete sharing information with third-party apps via Facebook.
+It is now possible to delete sharing and other information made with third-party apps via Facebook.

 Even if you don’t upload this information, Facebook can easily fill in the blanks.
 For example, if you didn’t type in your current city, Facebook can look at where you mostly attend events and where the people you interact with live.

 After that, tap “Download archive.”
 When the archive is ready, click “Download archive” and from here a zip file of your archive will download to your computer.

 Facebook can be a double edge sword while it is a great platform for social media marketing and social listening but you do have the option to protect your privacy.
 Like all great tools, the application can build or destroy so understanding how Facebook uses data is important if you would like to learn more about how to control these settings you can view them here.